top of page

 About Us

-Climate Navigator is on a mission to combat climate change by working together find pathways to success through bold climate action.
+Climate Navigator is on a mission to unlock the power of people and places to accelerate just climate & energy transitions.
 This mission is our foundation and underpins everything we do.

-• We are a social enterprise, committed to putting our money where our mouth, including by allocating a significant share of our profit to support climate action.
+We are a social enterprise, committed to putting our money where our mouth is, including by allocating a significant share of our profit to support climate action.

 If you are on a similar mission, say hello and let's explore how we might work together to grow our impact.